 The Calista Compressor Station serves the Kansas Gas Service’s network in Kansas.
-The utility has filed with the KCC to recover more than $100 million from natural gas marketers.
+The utility received approval from the Kansas Corporation Commission to recoup $366 million from customers.
 (Kansas Gas Service)

 Kansas’ largest natural gas utility is close to reaching a deal to recoup more than $100 million from large-scale customers that failed to provide enough natural gas during a February cold snap that forced power outages across the Midwest.